AleksandarPredic/et-simple-crm/README.md

 * Edit Customer fields in the admin using the WP custom fields
 * Plugin is translation ready.
 Already prepared .pot file
 * If `WP_DEBUG_LOG` is enabled, then all errors will be logged to the file: `wp-content/uploads/et-simple-crm/log.log`
+* Custom post type is added to record all form sumissions
+* Custom taxonomies for tags and categories are added only for this post type.
+You can use them to tag and categorize the post type records.

 ### Form fields
 * Name (required)